 Town of Appleton, NL, Canada Website

-October 3 - October 7, 2016 inclusive has been designated as clean up week.
+May 15 - May 26, 2017 inclusive has been designated as clean up weeks.
 Please separate wood and metal items.
-The town is not responsible to pick up trees, leaves, rocks, renovations materials, car wrecks, or black garbage bags - only clear bags.
+The town is not responsible for trees, leaves, rocks, renovation materials or car wrecks.

 Residents take pride in their town.
 They welcome and encourage you to explore the beauty of Appleton.